Adolescent Partial Hospitalization Program (PHP)

 Adolescent Program Population Served

-Adolescents of all genders (13-17) with Anorexia, Bulimia, ARFID (Avoidant Restrictive Food Intake Disorder), Orthorexia and OSFED (Other Specified Feeding and Eating Disorders).
+Adolescents of all genders (13-17) with Anorexia, Bulimia, Binge Eating Disorder, ARFID (Avoidant Restrictive Food Intake Disorder), Orthorexia and OSFED (Other Specified Feeding and Eating Disorder)

-- Three meals and 2 snacks daily, supported by dietary and clinical staff
+Three Meals and Two Snacks Daily, supported by dietary and clinical staff

 Weekly Family Dinners